heber-silva/CKA-Obsidian-Vault/Security/Kubernetes API Server Bypass Risks.md

 Static Pods are restricted from accessing other objects in the Kubernetes API.
 For example, you can't configure a static Pod to mount a Secret from the cluster.
 However, these Pods can take other security sensitive actions, such as using `hostPath` mounts from the underlying node.

-By default, the kubelet creates a [mirror pod](https://kubernetes.io/docs/reference/glossary/?all=true#term-mirror-pod) so that the static Pods are visible in the Kubernetes API.
+By default, the kubelet creates a [](https://kubernetes.io/docs/reference/glossary/?all=true#term-mirror-pod) so that the static Pods are visible in the Kubernetes API.
 However, if the attacker uses an invalid namespace name when creating the Pod, it will not be visible in the Kubernetes API and can only be discovered by tooling that has access to the affected host(s).

 If a static Pod fails admission control, the kubelet won't register the Pod with the API server.
 However, the Pod still runs on the node.
-For more information, refer to [kubeadm issue #1541](https://github.com/kubernetes/kubeadm/issues/1541#issuecomment-487331701).
+For more information, refer to [](https://github.com/kubernetes/kubeadm/issues/1541#1541](https://github.com/kubernetes/kubeadm/issues/1541#1541](https://github.com/kubernetes/kubeadm/issues/1541#issuecomment-487331701).

 ### Mitigations[](https://kubernetes.io/docs/concepts/security/api-server-bypass-risks/#static-pods-mitigations)

-- Only [enable the kubelet static Pod manifest functionality](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/#static-pod-creation) if required by the node.
+- Only [](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/#static-pod-creation) if required by the node.
 - If a node uses the static Pod functionality, restrict filesystem access to the static Pod manifest directory or URL to users who need the access.
 - Restrict access to kubelet configuration parameters and files to prevent an attacker setting a static Pod path or URL.
 - Regularly audit and centrally report all access to directories or web storage locations that host static Pod manifests and kubelet configuration files.